Atte-Oskari-Rasanen/COL1A1_quantification/Readme.md

 directory is created inside original_images along with subfolders corresponding to the animal numbers.
 Inside these folders COL1A1 subfolder and HuNu subfolder are created.
 The corresponding images from the original folders are transferred here.

+In case the user wants to use the trained Residual or Attention-Residual U-net model in the workflow, they can be downloaded from: https://www.dropbox.com/sh/j462f1szxd7xnza/AABhETE-6CUskf9olUOVjZqpa?dl=0.
+The rest of the models are found inside ./Quantification_COL1A1/saved_models.
+The former models could not be saved to Github due to their size. trad_unet_256_64.h5 model is the most optimised one out of the models is thus the recommended one.

 ## Approach 1
 With 1_Deconvolution.ijm, the macro asks for the user to enter the input directory, which is recommended to be the directory called original_images inside Fiji.app folder as well as deconvolution option (A,B,C).
 A corresponds to the optimised deconvolution, B corresponds to the Hematoxylin-DAB deconvolution and
 C corresponds Hematoxylin and eosin stain deconvolution.
 The macro will automatically generate the COL1A1 channel image and HuNu channel images into the directory where the images were originally saved.